NSchertler/StreamingNormalOrientation/README.md

 Eigen3 is a mandatory dependency.
 The Visual Studio solution uses the environment variable `EIGEN3_ROOT` to find the library.
 The CMake version additionally looks up some common directories.

 ### Boost
 The following Boost components are required: `thread`, `system`, `filesystem`.
 The environment variable `BOOST_ROOT` should be set.
-Under Windows, the libraries must be built in `%BOOST_ROOT%/lib64-msvc-12.0`.
+Under Windows, the libraries must be built in `%BOOST_ROOT%/lib64-msvc-14.0` (this is the directory structure used by the pre-built binary installer).
 The Visual Studio solution uses statically linked libraries, whereas the CMake version uses dynamically linked libraries.
 In this case, the shared libraries must be in the PATH.

 ### OpenGM
 OpenGM is used for graph-based optimization.
 The necessary files are included as submodules of the repository.
 Make sure to check them out.